mwpnava/Flight-Delay-Predictions/README.md

 ## Description

-This project contains 2 folders:
+This project contains 3 folders:

-- Doc contains  the project's final report and poster
+- experiments contains all python scripts used for webscrapping, data exploration, data analysis and machine learning models
+- ml_model contains the script to create the Random Forest model used by the web application
-- code contains the files necessary to run the web application
+- src contains two python scripts to run the the web application for analytics and prediction

 ## Installation